juliencrn/trend-trading-bot/README.md

 # Trend trading bot

-Experiments repo about (crypto) trend trading.
-By "trend" I mean trading following the trend using technical indicators (vs other kinds of trading bots and strategies).
-I'm not quite sure about the destination of this project, maybe send signals on the Telegram channel, maybe draw charts, maybe trade.
+Experiments repo about (crypto) trend-following trading.
+I'm not quite sure about the destination of this project, maybe send signals on the Telegram channel, maybe draw charts, maybe automated trading.
 Let's start playing!

+**Disclaimer**:

+- I'm new in blockchain
+- I'm new in backend
+- I'm new in Rust
+- I'm new in trading

+Don't trust my code here, it's really a work-in-progress sandbox!

 ## About